 The Glendale Comfort Women Peace Monument

-KALAGNY has played an integral part in the ongoing open discussion about this atrocity.
-We hope to educate our members and our community so as to prevent any like incidents arising in the future.
+KALAGNY has played an integral part in the ongoing open discussion about this atrocity faced by the "Comfort Women."
+We hope to educate our members and our community so as to prevent any like incidents from arising in the future.

 programs and events, click here.

 KALAGNY Ethics CLE